-Organized community groups who wish to use school facilities may apply to the office of the Board Secretary.
+In accordance with Wall Township Public Schools Policy 7510 organized community groups who wish to use school facilities may apply to the office of the Board Secretary.
 Approval of such requests is determined by the Board of Education.
 All groups using our school facilities must have insurance and adhere to adopted Facility Usage policies set by the Board of Education.
 For more information, please call: 732-556-2022.